bluzelle/curium/docs/setup/deployaddl.md

     There is no need to edit the genesis file, ".blzd/config/genesis.json", as it will be replaced with the genesis file created for the initial node in this zone.
+If this node will be joining an existing zone, you will need to obtain the genesis file from a node that is already participaing in the zone (see below).

-4. Set the client configuration
+4. Set the client configuration, remember to use the chain id of the zone that this node will be joining

-        blzcli config chain-id bluzelle
+        blzcli config chain-id <zone chain-id>
         blzcli config output json
         blzcli config indent true
         blzcli config trust-node true

-5. Edit ".blzd/config/config/config.toml" to add  the first node’s address to the comma separated list of persistent_peers:
+5. Edit ".blzd/config/config/config.toml" to add the address of a node that is already a member of the zone that this node will be joining to the comma separated list of persistent_peers:

         # Comma separated list of nodes to keep persistent connections to
         persistent_peers = "6ccd<..>cc9c@<nodeip>:26656"